Nintendo's SNES Classic preorders were a shitshow

 To be sure, Nintendo hinted early on that SNES Classic supplies might be limited, but there were some early signs that Nintendo had indeed learned its lesson -- particularly when Walmart apologized for accidentally announcing SNES Classic preorders back in July.
 Reading between the lines, it sure sounded like Nintendo had chastized Walmart for ruining its master plan.
 Which made us think that perhaps Nintendo had a master plan to begin with, instead of chaos.

 Clearly, that wasn't the case.
 Chaos prevailed, and it makes us wonder if chaos is what Nintendo is hoping for come September 29.
-That's the official launch date for the SNES Classic, and it's when retailers (including GameStop, Target, Toys R' Us) have said some will be available to buy in brick-and-mortar stores.
+That's the official launch date for the SNES Classic, and it's when retailers (including GameStop, Target and Toys "R" Us) have said some will be available to buy in brick-and-mortar stores.
 Remember what parents and kids did for Beanie Babies or a Tickle Me Elmo back in the 90's?
 Remember the resale prices then?

 That publicity made those toys legendary -- and the resulting craze made a fortune for the company that produced them, even if many of the Beanie Babies people purchased were (comparatively) worthless.

-Maybe Nintendo's banking on that idea, hoping it can train its fans to mindless purchase whatever it sells in the hope it'll be worth something someday.
-Or maybe Nintendo's simply hoping stoke the flames of Nintendo nostalgia strong enough that people run out in droves to purchase its new Nintendo Switch instead.
+Maybe Nintendo's banking on that idea, hoping it can train its fans to mindlessly purchase whatever it sells in the hope it'll be worth something someday.
+Or maybe Nintendo's simply hoping stoke the flames of Nintendo nostalgia strongly enough that people run out in droves to purchase its new Nintendo Switch instead.

 But how many times can Nintendo disappoint fans before their patience wears thin?